orangeshyguy21/npub-miner/README.md

 ### Vanity Npub

-You will be asked to enter your choice of npub.
+You will be asked to enter your npub of choice.
 All public keys start with *npub1*
 * Valid lengths are 1 to 7.
 * Vanity choices must only contain valid characters (no b,i,o,l)

+ex.
 ```
 npub1n0str
 ```

-### Worker Trheads
+### Worker Threads

 You will also be asked to enter the number of worker threads to use.
-This is how many "checkers" you will run at the same time.
-The specifications of your computer determine how many you can spawn reliably.
+This is how many checking functions you will run simultaneously.
+More threads equals less waiting time.
+Don't be too greedy, especially if you have a destitute computer.
 * Valid entries are 1-24

 ## Output